Click on the topics below to expand or collapse them. If you do not find the topics you need, then please contact our office.

 Where do I get information concerning graduation regalia and pictures?

 A letter will be mailed to each student’s permanent address that has applied for graduation.
 This letter gives details of how and where to pick up cap and gown and have professional photos taken.
-For more detailed information you should visit the return counter at the University Bookstore.
+For more detailed information, please visit https://commencement.ufl.edu/.

 Will I receive my diploma at the ceremony?